ci-for-research/self-hosted-runners/ubuntu-vagrant/README.md

 Vagrant is a tool to build a VirtualBox virtual machine (VM).

-We will use a [Vagrant](https://www.vagrantup.com) to create a VM and an Ansible playbook install a [GitHub Action runner](https://help.github.com/en/actions/hosting-your-own-runners) on it.
+We will use a [Vagrant](https://www.vagrantup.com) to create a VM and an Ansible playbook to install a [GitHub Action runner](https://help.github.com/en/actions/hosting-your-own-runners) on it.
 When done a GitHub action workflow configured with `runs-on: self-hosted` will run on that runner in the VM.

 ## Prerequisites